 Arguably, the most-recognized standing pose is Utthita Trikonasana (extended triangle), which shapes the body into triangles as it rotates the pelvis over the legs.
 In Trikonasana’s full expression, the hip joints and hamstrings are loosened and released, which are typically tight areas in most bodies.
 The strength building realized in the legs provides support to the spine, particularly because of the firmness of the back leg.
 And as yoga teaches, whenever the spine feels supported, it rewards us with added length.

-Even with these healing benefits, Trikonasana is contraindicated when the following conditions are present — diarrhea, headache and low blood pressure.
+Even with these healing benefits, Trikonasana is contraindicated when the following conditions are present — diarrhoea, headache and low blood pressure.
 Modify the pose if you have a heart condition by practising against a wall and keeping the top arm on the upper hip.
 Similarly, if you have high blood pressure or neck issues, gaze down to the floor while keeping both sides of your neck evenly long.
+For 18 more reasons to experience the tremendous benefits of Trikonasana and the multi-posed practice of yoga, click here.

 As you practise the following yoga action in the poses illustrated below, work to gently correct these common pitfalls — lost or loose connection to the back heel, overly rounded back or rib cage and over-extended upper arm.